-The following definitions are taken from September 2021 DfE guidance "Keeping children Safe in Education".
+The following definitions are taken from September 2022 DfE guidance "Keeping children Safe in Education".
 They have been included to assist those providing services to children in assessing whether the child may be suffering actual or potential harm.
+All staff should be mindful that children or adults at risk may not feel ready to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent staff from having a professional curiosity and raising concerns that they have about a child or adult at risk.